 A debt financial asset is measured at amortized cost if (i) it is held within a business model whose objective is to hold financial assets in order to collect contractual cash flows and (ii) the contractual terms of the financial asset give rise on specified dates to cash flows that are SPPI on the principal amount outstanding.
 These financial assets are initially recognized at fair value plus directly attributable transaction costs and subsequently measured at amortized cost using the Effective Interest Rate (EIR) method, less any impairment in value.
 Amortized cost is calculated by taking into account any discount or premium on acquisition and fees and costs that are an integral part of the EIR.
 The amortization is included in 'Interest income' in the consolidated statement of comprehensive income and is calculated by applying the EIR to the gross carrying amount of the financial asset, except for (i) purchased or originated credit-impaired financial assets and (ii) financial assets that have subsequently become credit-impaired, where, in both cases, the EIR is applied to the amortized cost of the financial asset.
-Losses arising from impairment are recognized in 'Provision for impairment losses and others' in the consolidated statement of comprehensive income.
+Losses arising from impairment are recognized in 'Provision for impairment losses and others' in the consolidated statement of statement losses and others' in the consolidated statement of statement losses and others' in the consolidated statement of statement losses and others' in the consolidated statement of statement losses and others' in the consolidated statement of statement losses and others' in the consolidated statement of comprehensive income and is calculated asset.